 The pilot enabled to hire an external gender coach with the aim to increase awareness and skills on gender-sensitive recruitment and ensure a less biased and more inclusive recruitment and selection process.
-The coach was asked to review the common routines of the BAC she would participate in and to guide them in working with gender-sensitive alternatives during the process from job description till nomination of the candidate.
+The coach was asked to review the common routines of the BAC she would participate in, and to guide the BAC members in working with gender-sensitive alternatives during the process from job description till nomination of the candidate.

-Based upon the success of a first pilot practice, another nine committees were coached, the last ended in September 2021.
+Based upon the success of a first pilot practice, another nine committees were coached, of which the last ended in September 2021.
 The services of the gender coach were offered by the Rector Magnificus on a voluntary basis; all committees invited her to participate.
 The coach mainly shared her observations and suggestions for improvement outside of the regular meetings with the chair and secretary of the committees; these were incorporated where possible.
-Suggestions like changing the seating per meeting, variety in speaking order (not based on reputation), discussing criteria per person instead of discussing all criteria person by person, first forming and writing down impressions and scores by oneself before starting sharing, were considered as very useful tips to discuss all on a more equal footing.
+Suggestions like changing the seating per meeting, variety in speaking order (not based on reputation), discussing criteria per person instead of discussing all criteria person by person, using an interview questions guide for all, first forming and writing down impressions and scores by oneself before starting sharing, were considered as very useful tips to discuss all on a more equal footing.